What is the Student Technology Assistant (STA) Program?

 - Take on a technology-based project you have been putting off

-- Receive technical assistance from a skilled student partner
+- Receive technical assistance from a skilled student partner and IT employee

 - Enhance your curriculum with emerging technologies